MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/AppServiceResponse.md

+---
+title: AppServiceResponse
+description: Represents a message passed from a remote app service to the client app in response to a previously sent message.
+keywords: microsoft, windows, project rome, android api reference
+---

 # AppServiceResponse class
 Represents a message passed from a remote app service to the client app in response to a previously sent message.